 Evolutionary textbooks teach that the once assumed extinct fish called a Coelacanth (seel-a-canth) was long gone and only preserved in very ancient fossils.
-Conjecture proclaims that this special fish of antiquity had remarkably evolved legs from its fins.1 These fish dated back into the very distant past to more than 360 million-years.
-They finally went extinct with the dinosaurs more than 65 million-years-ago.2 Evolution explains that fish are ancestors of humans.
-Astonishingly, the Coelacanth a Lobe-finned fish literally walked out of the oceans on its evolved legs.
+Conjecture proclaims that this special fish of antiquity had remarkably evolved legs from its fins.1 These fish dated back into the very distant past to more than 360 million years.
+They finally went extinct with the dinosaurs more than 65 million years ago.2 Evolution explains that fish are the ancestors of humans.
+Astonishingly, the Coelacanth, a Lobe-finned fish, literally walked out of the oceans on its evolved legs.
 The specimen was clear evidence of a precursor form (aka “missing link”) in the transmutation of fish evolving into frogs.
-This mysterious fish quickly became an icon in evolutionary textbooks that described that fossil evidence proved that this fish (or one very similar unknown fish) had evolved into an amphibian.3 There was no evidence of living Coelacanths that might indicate otherwise which made the narrative compelling as support for transmutation.
+This mysterious fish quickly became an icon in evolutionary textbooks that described that fossil evidence proved that this fish (or one very similar unknown fish) had evolved into an amphibian.3 There was no evidence of living Coelacanths that might indicate otherwise, which made the narrative compelling as support for transmutation.

 Unfortunately, these marvelous evolutionary conjectures that adorned textbooks were stunned in 1938 when the Coelacanth was rediscovered to be alive in modern oceans.
-2 More frustrating still, those “evolved fin-legs” were actually determined to still be mere fins used largely for swimming like any other fish.
-Later, after observations, the fins were discovered to be specialized.
-These “limb-like” fins seemed to be uniquely designed and specialized for the purpose of feeding in submarine lava deposits where they venture at night to eat.
-2 Apparently no one rushed to update the textbooks in light of the evidence and the conjecture continues despite new data and discoveries.
-The story of the Coelacanth fish becoming a frog remains very important for teaching transmutation because transitional forms are very few and far between, therefore, this conjecture still adorns textbooks and websites that echo this nonsense.
+2 More frustrating still, those “evolved fin-legs” were actually determined to be still mere fins used largely for swimming like any other fish.
+Later, after observations, the fish’s fins were discovered to be highly specialized and not for walking.
+These “limb-like” fins seemed to be uniquely designed and specialized to feed in submarine lava deposits where they venture at night to eat.
+2 Apparently, no one rushed to update the textbooks in light of the evidence the conjecture continues despite new data and discoveries.
+The Coelacanth fish’s story of becoming a frog remains very important for teaching transmutation because transitional forms are very few and far between; therefore, this conjecture still adorns textbooks and websites that echo this nonsense.

 The Coelacanth fish “is noted for its limb-like fins.
 The coelacanth…and lungfishes…(are) lobe-finned fishes.
 Their fins are attached to short limbs rather than directly to the body like in most species.
 These species…are more closely related to the tetrapods (amphibians, reptiles, mammals, and birds) than other fishes.
 Live coelacanths have been observed using their lobed fins in a paddle-like fashion, almost as if they are walking through the water column.”